kevinselwyn/konami/README.md

 ![The Konami Code](http://upload.wikimedia.org/wikipedia/commons/thumb/e/e2/Konami_Code.svg/500px-Konami_Code.svg.png)

-The last button is typically "START" because the code is frequently entered during a pause or start screen and the final "START" resumes or starts the game.
-For this reason, "START" ("ENTER") is included in the default Konami Code in this plugin.
+The last button is typically `"START"` because the code is frequently entered during a pause or start screen and the final `"START"` resumes or starts the game.
+For this reason, `"START"` (`"Enter"`) is included in the default Konami Code in this plugin.

 ##Usage